 Our daily bread

-- I take the time to find out the Greek & Hebrew translation of things that I am wanting a deeper understanding of- and again: Context is everything.
+• I take the time to find out the Greek & Hebrew translation of things that I want a deeper understanding of- and again: Context is everything.

-- I try to stay in a Book, a good friend once told me to seek Him in one, and if it gets to much or I need a break, to move on to another one and come back.
+• I try to stay in a Book, a good friend once told me to seek Him in one, and if it gets too much or I need a break, to move on to another one and come back.

-I try to as much as I can, see God's heart in all of what I read.
-If we were created in His image, than my heart beat is his own.
+• I try to as much as I can, see God's heart in all of what I read.
+If we were created in His image, then my heart beat is his own.

-I journal & take notes like no other!
-I take notes in my bible, my notebook, journal, etc. I will usually date the notes and book I'm read so that I can look back to see what I was thinking, etc. It's so helpful to jot down scripture, your questions, ideas, thoughts, etc on paper.
-You can reread it to yourself, really pray about it, talk about it with a friend, and really dig in deeper into all of it.
+• I journal & take notes like no other!
+I take notes in my bible, my notebook, journal, etc. I will usually date the notes and book I read, so that I can look back to see what I was thinking, etc. It's so helpful to jot down scripture, your questions, ideas, thoughts, etc. on paper.
+You can reread it to yourself, really pray about it, talk about it with a friend, and dig in deeper into all of it.